tier4/driving_log_replayer/docs/use_case/obstacle_segmentation.en.md

 The following evaluations are performed simultaneously to check if point cloud published by perception nodes is valid.

-1. Check whether vehicles, pedestrians and other traffic participants, annotated in advance, are detected (detection step).
+- Check whether vehicles, pedestrians and other traffic participants, annotated in advance, are detected (detection step).
-2. Check whether extra point clouds appear in the overlapping area between the lane and the polygons around the vehicle defined in the scenario (non_detection step).
+- Check whether extra point clouds appear in the overlapping area between the lane and the polygons around the vehicle defined in the scenario (non_detection step).

+It is also possible not to evaluate if null is specified as the evaluation condition.
+In other words, evaluation can be performed in the following three modes.

+1. evaluate detection and non_detection at the same time
+2. evaluate only detection (NonDetection: null)
+3. Evaluate only non_detection (Detection: null)

 The recommended annotation tool is [Deepen](https://www.deepen.ai/), but any tool that supports conversion to `t4_dataset` format can be used.
 Multiple annotation tools can be used as long as a conversion tool can be created.